duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/30-circuitry-signals.md

 ### Purpose

-Porivde students with the understanding of more complctaed electrical connections seen on the drone, and how these different connections allow for different types of communication within the drone.
+Provide students with the understanding of more complicated electrical connections on the drone, and how these different connections allow for various types of communication within the drone.

 ### Assessments and Evidence of Understanding